 💡 In Roman mythology it was dedicated to Venus; powdered nettle seeds mixed with honey and sipped with wine were supposed to act as an APHRODISIAC.

-💡 In ancient beliefs it was written that flogging with nettles restored men'will to live.
+💡 In ancient beliefs it was written that flogging with nettles restored men's will to live.

 💡 In the Eastern Borderlands, girls were smeared with nettles to ensure fertility.